This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Asynchronous TDM”.

 b) Provision of an earth for the antenna

 d) Improvement of radiation pattern of antenna

-Explanation: If we consider the use of ground as screen with antenna then there is no chances that it is used for protection of personnel working underneath.
+Explanation: If we consider the use of ground as a screen with antenna then there is no chance that it is used for protection of personnel working underneath.